haroldtreen/readmeio-sync/README.md

 readmeio-sync clean-remote [--aggressive]
 ```

-*(**Note**: If you remote clean a project and it removes all the documentation, Readmeio will not allow you to go into the documentation section.
+**Note**: If you remote clean a project and it removes all the documentation, Readmeio will not allow you to go into the documentation section.
 You will need to upload new content with the `readmeio-sync upload` command to get it working again.)*

 ------
 ## The Sync Paths File
 `readmeio-sync` tracks all your content using the `syncPaths.json` file.
 This file is created during initialization.

-Here is an example registy file:
+Here is an example `syncPaths.json` file:

 ```json
 {